29th Infantry Division (United States): Germany

 After a short rest, the division returned to XIX Corps and took part in the Battle of Aachen by moving to defensive positions along the Teveren-Geilenkirchen line supporting the 30th Infantry Division in Germany and maintained those positions through October.
 On 16 November, the division began its drive to the Roer River, blasting its way through Siersdorf, Setterich, Durboslar, and Bettendorf, and reaching the Roer by the end of the month.
 Heavy fighting reduced in Jülich Sportplatz and the Hasenfeld Gut on 8 December.
 The Division did not take part in the Battle of the Bulge as they were held in reserve for equipment refitting and received replacements of fresh troops arriving from England and France after training for weeks.

-29th Infantry Division Soldiers in Jülich, Germany, 24 February 1945.
+Soldiers of the 175th Infantry in Jülich, Germany, 24 February 1945.

 From 8 December 1944 to 23 February 1945, the division was assigned to XIII Corps and held defensive positions along the Rur and prepared for the next major offensive, Operation Grenade.
 The division was reassigned to XIX Corps, and the attack jumped off across the Rur on 23 February and carried the division through Jülich, Broich, Immerath, and Titz, to Mönchengladbach by 1 March 1945.
 The division was out of combat in March.
 In early April the division was reassigned to XVI Corps, where the 116th Infantry helped mop up in the Ruhr Pocket.
 On 19 April 1945 the division, assigned to XIII Corps, pushed to the Elbe River and held defensive positions until 4 May and also made contact with Soviet troops.
 Meanwhile, the 175th Infantry cleared the Klotze Forest.
 After V-E Day, the division was on military occupation duty in the Bremen enclave.
 It was assigned to XVI Corps again for this assignment.